benbalter/word-to-markdown-js/README.md

 All three of these projects are actively maintained and heavily used, and allows us to convert the document faster, and entirely in JavaScript.
 Heck, I think theoretically, this could run in the browser for added privacy.

 It's still in beta, but so far, I've found the output to be better, with much less manual cleanup required.
+Notice something is off?
+Please [open an issue](https://github.com/benbalter/word-to-markdown-js/issues/new).

 One note: This project does not yet attempt to guess heading levels based on font size.
 It could, but it's not yet implemented.